Jorgemendozaesp/TKT4196-CourseMaterial/index.md

 |Ch2 (1.-5.)| T	  | Structural reliability methods: Monte Carlo simulation    |   K	     | on.
 02.09   |	KJL1    |
 | CE1      |	P	  | Self study/ Q&A	                                          |   M      | fr.
 04.09	 |  KJL1    |

-As part of the course, we will use practical applications and examples to illustrate the theory.
-In order to solve these exercises, we will use Python as the main programming tool.
-Please, visit the section [Getting started with Python](py_guide) before the first practical class, which is planned to take place this Tuesday 25.08, and make sure that you have installed all the listed software.
-The first practical class is a tutorial about different aspects of Python that we will be using during the course.
-The practical uses a Jupyter notebook, which you can download from [Blackboard](https://ntnu.blackboard.com/webapps/blackboard/execute/content/file?cmd=view&mode=designer&content_id=_1083991_1&course_id=_24014_1&framesetWrapped=true).
+For the first compulsory exercise, you need to organize yourselves into groups of 3 to 5 people.
+If you need assistance finding a group let us know!
+We will make sure that every body is part of a group.
+Groups do not necessarily need to be kept fixed throughout the whole course.
+Please bring your laptops to the practical classes and check that you have the correct Python and Spyder versions installed.
+Visit the section [Getting started with Python](py_guide) if you have not done so.